 At the beginning and end of our trip when we were leaving and then entering the slums, the main roads which would be considered quite rough by US standards became rutted dirt roads with huge holes around whi ch the cars, buses and motorcycles maneuvered.
 Traffic was even more crowded in the slums because there was less road for the same number of people.
 I thought of the SUV and Jeep commercials where the vehicles climb up the side of mountain; if they want to really put those vehicles to the test, they ought to run them thru Mathare, Kibera and Huruma.
 At the end of the day our driver would turn down a narrow “alley” (read “dirt path”) passing people and kiosks set up with all sorts of goods with just a foot or two to spare on either side.
 This alley was also not smooth but filled with ruts and stagnant water not to mention bikes, motorcycles, children and adults making their way.

 In order to get a license in Kenya, most people go to driving school, where they learn the basic rules of the road.
 However,when they actually get out on to the city streets, all those rules are what my friend Danny Hankey used to call these rules “suggestions,” ( Danny ended up having a serious accident that nearly killed him).
-However in Nairobi, the rules generally don’t apply because one does whatever he or she caIMG_20160809_065326808_HDRn to maneuver through the maze of cars and other vehicles in whatever way works without hurting anyone or anything.
+However in Nairobi, the rules generally don’t apply because one does whatever he or she can to maneuver through the maze of cars and other vehicles in whatever way works without hurting anyone or anything.

 In addition to the mechanics of driving, there were several days that I chose not to open my window even though the breeze would have felt good.
 Any coolness I might have received from the breeze was more than offset by the dust and smog.
 The first few days my eyes burned and my throat hurt.
 I only had one day when my asthma seemed to be triggered, but then I was taking all sort of medicine as a preventive measure.
 The windshield of the car was caked with dust and soot, and I surmised that was what my lungs were contending with as well.
 The one mediating factor is that it was not hot and humid as it often is in Philadelphia this time of year; if it had the smog and dirt could have been even more unhealthy.